Jeralean Talley: Health and lifestyle

 According to her daughter Thelma, Jeralean stayed active in her later life by sewing dresses, making quilts and playing slot machines at casinos.
 She bowled until she was 104, when her legs got too weak, but still went on annual fishing trips with her friend Michael Kinloch and his son Tyler, who was also her godson.

 Talley was a member of the New Jerusalem Missionary Baptist Church, whose members referred to her as "Mother Talley".
 In May 2013, they celebrated her 114th birthday by officially naming the church's driveway after her.
 Talley also received a personalized letter from U.S. President Barack Obama, who wrote that she was "part of an extraordinary generation".
 On her 116th birthday, Talley received another letter from Obama who wrote that the "breadth of her experience and depth of her wisdom reflects the long path our nation has traveled since 1899".

 She said she lived by the Golden Rule.
 She was known in the community for her wisdom and wit, and when people sought her advice she told them to use common sense, saying "I don't have much education but what little sense I got, I try to use it".

 Death

 On June 17, 2015, Talley died after a week of hospitalization.
 She had prayed not to suffer before death, and reportedly died peacefully during her sleep at her home in Inkster.
 Regarding her great age, she had been quoted as saying "There's nothing I can do about it."
-Following her death, Susannah Mushatt Jones became the oldest person in the world and one of the two remaining living people to have been born in the 1800s.
+Following her death, Susannah Mushatt Jones became the oldest person in the world.